Meet The Trustees

-A Welsh speaker who is a retired History teacher, Mervyn been a keen fisherman from for over 50 years catching his first trout on the rivers of his native Llŷn Peninsula.
+A Welsh speaker who is a retired History teacher, Mervyn has been a keen fisherman for over 50 years catching his first trout on the rivers of his native Llŷn Peninsula.

 He takes an active interest in the environment and efforts to improve habitat and is a member of several conservation societies.

 Mervyn lives in Denbighshire, is married with one son, a daughter through marriage and two grandsons.